 It looks similar to the work of a certain local sign maker, multiple individuals have said.
 But when the man was contacted by The Times-Dispatch, he declined to say if the work was his.
 Earlier this week, purple, red and white violas were planted around the sign’s base.

-Because many still do not know Peters’ name, his uncle, Jeffrey Peters, comes to the Lee statue nearly every day and places a large photo of Marcus on the ground leaning against the statue.
+Because many still do not know Peters’ name, his uncle, Jeffery Peters, comes to the Lee statue nearly every day and places a large photo of Marcus on the ground leaning against the statue.
 In the photo, Marcus is smiling, his head shaved, a black beard wrapping under his chin.

 Next to the photo is a white sign that says “My Name Is Marcus-David Peters” and tells the man’s story in four dense paragraphs, written in the first person.